TimThinner/TimThinner.github.io/web/MakingCity/ReadMe.txt

 It has two instance properties to do that:
 	this.controllers = {};
 	this.modelRepo = new ModelRepo();
-The ModelRepo is just a collection of (key, value) pairs, such that each possible key appears at most once in the collection.
+The ModelRepo is just a collection of (key, value) pairs, such that each key can appear only once in the collection.

 First the MasterController creates all controllers and adds them to its controllers hash, for example: